30-Day Stoic Warrior Challenge: Train Like a Philosopher (No Gym Needed)

 ⚡ The best time to start was 2,000 years ago.
 The second best time is RIGHT NOW.

-The Complete 5-Exercise Stoic Warrior System (Tested by Philosophers, Backed by Science)
+The Complete 5-Exercise Stoic Warrior System

 What follows is the exact system I developed after studying ancient texts, modern research, and 30 days of personal experimentation.
 Each exercise serves dual purposes—building physical capability while strengthening mental resilience.